bsmith89/midas2-wiki/SNV-Module.md

 - Single-sample pileup for all the species in the restricted species profile with paired-ends based post-alignment quality filter.

-  Users can recruit only properly paired reads for pileup, by passing the `--paired_only` with proper `--fragment_length`.
+  Users can recruit only properly paired reads for pileup, by passing the `paired_only` with proper `fragment_length`.
 In this case, the post-alignment metrics will be computed based on a read pair, instead of single read.

    ```
    midas2 run_snps --sample_name ${sample_name} -1 ${R1} -2 ${R1} \